rightoneducation/righton-app/README.md

 # RightOn Education

 ### Our Mission & Vision
 <strong>Mission:</strong> Maybe you too know kids (or even adults) who'll say things like, "I'm not a math person." or "I just can't do math."
-Our mission is to unlock every student’s potential in math: building self-confidence, developing logic & conceptual understanding, and helping them overcome challenges in both school & life.
+Our mission is to unlock every student’s potential in math: building self-confidence, developing conceptual understanding, and helping them overcome challenges in both school & life.

 While many apps focus on speed and accuracy, we're turning things around: our app not only makes it OK to make mistakes: players get rewarded for the most popular wrong answers.
 Through learning from mistakes and misconceptions, everyone takes their learning to the next level.